AVOID BUYING THIS BRUSH – FOR NOW AT LEAST

 The handle has a squarish design.
 You don’t have sharp rough edges.
 There is a slight curvature, but the flatter sides give it a little more of a presence in hand.
 It also helps prevent the brush rolling when placed flat on a countertop.

 Bruush is actually a fraction taller than most other brushes.
 But the handle itself is a similar thickness and weight.

-You can get the toothbrush is a few different colour options.
+You can get the toothbrush is a few different colour options (black, white, pink, red, blue and yellow).
 Some of these are quite bold which I like.
 It feels like there is a touch more personality to the brush.

 I have the black coloured unit which has a matt finish to it.
 It is not glossy black plastic.
 A little hard to describe, but the coating to the handle actually makes it feel slightly soft and warm to the touch.

 A plastic satin chrome accent around the power button contrasts nicely against the black colour scheme.
 Another chrome accent can be found and at the top of the brush handle, just below the point the head attaches.

 Only on the front of the brush handle are there buttons and controls.
 The other sides of the handle have no raised grips etc.